quantling/discriminative_lexicon_model/docs/source/incremental.rst

 ---------------------------------------
 Incremental learning by a list of words
 ---------------------------------------
-Weight matrices in LDL (i.e., `\mathbf{F}` and `\mathbf{G}`) can be estimated also step by step, which is called the *incremental* learning.
+Weight matrices in LDL (i.e., :math:`\mathbf{F}` and :math:`\mathbf{G}`) can be estimated also step by step, which is called the *incremental* learning.
 For a simple example, suppose we have only two words "a" and "an" in the lexicon and we encounter them in the order of "a", "a", "an", and "a".
 This can be done by discriminative_lexicon_model.mapping.incremental_learning.
 The first argument of the function is a series of learning events.

 .. code-block:: python